We in the Office of Student Affairs are happy to answer any questions you may have. Stop by and see us in 15-106 Moos Tower.

 Go to the SOD current students web page and click on the link for a current list of scholarships and loans.

-You can also talk to Liz Holm in 2-693 Moos Tower from 11:30-1:30 Wednesdays, beginning August 1st, or via email at firstname.lastname@example.org, or call her at 612-624-4138 with any questions related to your financial package and options for funding.
+You can also talk to Liz Holm in 2-693 Moos Tower from 11:30-1:30 Wednesdays, beginning August 12th, or via email at email@example.com, or call her at 612-624-4138 with any questions related to your financial package and options for funding.
+Be sure to give her your student ID number.

 Some tips to help you: One Stop can answer most financial questions but please contact Liz to increase or decrease loan amounts, answer questions related to types of loans and interest rates, and how the cost of attendance is calculated.
 Please email from your U of M email account and include your student ID number.
 Submit all forms to One Stop (they will be routed accordingly) and drop off scholarship checks with One Stop.
 A good practice is to start with One Stop.
 Any question they can't answer will be passed on to Liz or other staff members in the graduate/professional unit.